 The Department of Religion provides a high quality educational experience in the area of religion, embracing our Christian and Baptist Heritage and pursuing truth with academic integrity, academic freedom, and open dialogue, in order to prepare students for a wide range of careers.

-Welcome to Religion & Philosophy
+Welcome to Religion

 The Chowan University Department of Religion embraces the university’s history as a university founded by Baptists before the American Civil War.
 Thus, we are proud of our many majors and minors who enter seminary in order to prepare for Christian ministry.
 While we embrace our denominational heritage, we also seek to expand upon that heritage with a modern-day academic approach to the study of religion.
 This means that, because people of all backgrounds find religion a fascinating area of inquiry, any or no personal religious preference is welcome in our department.
 As such, some religion majors and minors may pursue careers in journalism, law, medicine, military service, and social work after graduation.
-We offer two degrees to students interested in majoring in religion.

 With a major or minor in religious studies, you will learn to read texts closely, think critically, and write clearly.
 These skills, hallmarks of a liberal arts education, prepare students for diverse areas of future graduate study and/or professional careers.
 Whatever your motivation for the study of religion, we invite you to pull up a chair and join us at the table for lively discussions centered upon the major religious traditions of the world: Judaism, Christianity, Islam, Hinduism, Buddhism, and Confucianism.